-I recently found myself drawn to a Quartz piece that detailed all things onerous about the term, ‘mompreneur’.
-While I found myself nodding to most of the sentiment in the article, I had cause to pause at one particular line, ‘… using the label mompreneur or boss mom implicitly denies women the freedom to exist professionally independently from their role as a mother’.
+At the height of the #metoo movement, I found myself drawn to a Quartz piece that detailed all things onerous about the term, ‘mompreneur’.
+While I found myself nodding to most of the sentiment in the article, I had cause to pause at one particular line, “… using the label mompreneur or boss mom implicitly denies women the freedom to exist professionally independently from their role as a mother”.

 What was it that made me pause?

-Labels aside, why do we need to operate like the professional woman and the mother can’t co-exist?
+Labels aside, why do we need to operate like the professional person and the parent can’t co-exist?
 Why can’t the two be interlinked?
-What makes women feel that by merging the two, we are denying ourselves career progression or professionalism?
+What makes women feel that by merging the two, we’re denying ourselves career progression or professionalism?

-I am a mum to a three year old, and I’m just about to embark on my third professional role since becoming a mother.
+I’m a mother of a three-year-old, and I have embarked upon three professional roles since becoming a mother.
 My first was with the same workplace I was at before having my daughter.
-The second job was an opportunity for huge career progression and — with a role that was advertised as flexible — enticing for a working mum looking for career progression.
-When I went for this role I made a conscious decision to talk about my then nearly two year old in my interview.
+The second job was an opportunity for huge career progression and — with a role that was advertised as flexible — enticing for a working parent looking for career progression.
+When I went for this role, I made a conscious decision to talk about my then nearly two-year-old in my interview.
 Why?
 I had decided I didn’t want to work for someone who wasn’t willing to accommodate working parents.
 I also made a conscious decision to bring my whole self to the workplace from day one.
 I later found out that my boss loves hiring parents.
-They are, she says, ‘more productive and organised than most’.
+They are, she says, “more productive and organized than most”.
 She’s not wrong!
-Wrangling childcare, sick days, drop-offs and the occasional conflict means that efficiency is more important than ever.
+Wrangling child care, sick days, drop-offs, and the occasional conflict mean that efficiency is more important than ever.

-What has bringing my whole self to work brought me?
-It has brought open conversation with other parents.
-There is nothing more comforting than hearing the challenges of other parents, of receiving advice from those with older kids, and offering advice to new parents entering the workplace.
-By bringing my whole self to work these last two years (complete with the occasional Weet-Bix smear or sticky hand print on my back), I have offered everyone around me the opportunity to do the same.
+What has it meant to bring my ‘whole self’ to work?
+Well, it’s brought me open conversation with other parents.
+There’s nothing more comforting than hearing the challenges of other parents, of receiving advice from those with older kids, and offering advice to new parents entering the workplace.
+By bringing my whole self to work these last two years (complete with the occasional breakfast cereal smear or sticky handprint on my back), I have offered everyone around me the opportunity to do the same.

 And it’s refreshing!
 Has it limited my career progression?
 Absolutely not!
-I have thrived and, as a result, I am able to move onto my next role with confidence in my ability as a working mother.
+I have thrived and, as a result, I’m able to power ahead in my career with confidence in my ability as a working parent.

 Here’s the thing.
 I got the job.
 I got the job with honesty, by being true to myself.
-In fact, they stated they thought I would be a good fit.
+In fact, they stated that I would be a good fit.
 I negotiated a full-time role down to four days.
-I set up hours that work better for childcare pick-ups (for hubby) and drop-offs (for me — I think it’s worth acknowledging a shared load here).
+I set up hours that work better for child care pick-ups (for my husband) and drop-offs (for me — I think it’s worth acknowledging a shared load here).
 I have brought my whole self from the get-go, and it has made me feel empowered, happy, and no less professional.

-I’m not suggesting this is easy or always comes naturally, but when we persist in striving for separation from professional woman and from ‘mother’, we are often only hurting ourselves.
-We are creating personas, rather than honesty.
-We are creating stress when we don’t need to.
+I’m not suggesting this is easy or always comes naturally, but when we persist in striving for separation from the professional person and from the parent, we’re often only hurting ourselves.
+We’re creating personas, rather than honesty.
+We’re creating stress when we don’t need to.

-My advice to all mothers is to put your whole self first.
+My advice to all parents is to put your whole self first.
 Own who you are.
 You might just find that you end up doing amazing things with amazing people — people who embrace the whole you.